boxiangliulab/ISSAC/README.md

 Example of model files output by ISSAC model:

-The first line includes: 1) splice site 2) dispersion parameter 3) variance components of random effects another four lines are 1) residuals 2) pi 3) total UMI count for the site in each sample 4) used UMI count for the site in each sample
+The first line includes: 1) splice site 2) dispersion parameter 3) variance components of random effects another four lines are 1) residuals-null 2) π-null 3) total CB-UMI counts for the site in each sample 4)  CB-UMI counts supporting the usage of the site in each sample

 ## score tests for sQTL mapping